 - The tiles and stones can usually be cut with two type of wet machines one being using the tile saw and other using a wet wheel.

 - In one, the blade which is overhanging moves along the surface of the tile and in other the tile is moved along the cutting blade (rotating).

 - Before making the cut, make sure that you have side support to the tile.
 If not, you can try making a support out of plywood for tiles which are larger than 600mm side.

-- However, drilling is not easy, and you need a clean drill in the tile so that it can fit the screws, plumbing pipes, space for radiators et. al.
+Drilling holes are same as making cuts in a porcelain tile only in smaller scale and in circular shapes.
+However, drilling is not easy, and you want a clean drilled hole in the tile so that it can fit the screws, plumbing pipes, space for radiators et. al.

 Porcelain tiles when cut, smoothened and installed is a lifetime investment regarding functionality, beauty and also aesthetics.
-Therefore, try the one that suits your purpose the best and get to work with it.
+Therefore, try the method from the above noted that suits your purpose the best and get to work with it.

 After reading this guide, I am pretty sure any of you can easily cut porcelain tiles with good accuracy.
 If you have any questions or doubts, feel free to comment below.

 Share this guide if you liked it, it would mean the world to me.
 Keep visiting for more such content!